Trafficante crime family: Leadership under LoScalzo

+In 1992, LoScalzo along with Frank Albano, Santo Jose Trafficante and James Donofrio were under investigation for money laundering, bank fraud, wire fraud and a host of other financial crimes with Key Bank.
+The Key Bank investigation and case was dismissed from court, but LoScalzo was again arrested and charged with a different fraud case.
+He pled no contest and received three years' probation.

 On October 26, 2000, federal authorities arrested Steven Raffa, along with eighteen members of Trafficante family's Miami faction.
-Raffa the leader of the family’s Miami faction committed suicide on November 16, 2000.
+Raffa, the leader of the family’s Miami faction, committed suicide on November 16, 2000.

 Current status

-As of November 25, 2007, Vincent LoScalzo was in his 70's and considered a semi-retired mobster and just a "regular Joe" according to Scott Deitche, author of Cigar City Mafia.
+It was reported on November 25, 2007, Vincent LoScalzo was in his 70's and considered a semi-retired mobster and just a "regular Joe" according to Scott Deitche, author of Cigar City Mafia.
 The old family membership has died and the Tampa Mob has fallen into the shadows of the New York mobs.

 On August 5, 2008, the Tampa and New York FBI indicted John A. "Junior" Gotti, along with John A. Burke, James V. Cadicamo, David D'Arpino, Michael D. Finnerty and Guy T. Peden on charges of racketeering, kidnapping, conspiracy to commit murder and drug trafficking.
 The indictment stated that Gotti Jr. along with the other men had been involved in various criminal activities in Tampa and New York during the early 2000s.
 Evidence from the 2004 and 2006 trials of John Alite, Ronald J. Trucchio, and Charles Carneglia connected Gotti Jr. and others to criminal operations in Tampa, Florida.

+On August 19, 2025, longtime family boss Vincent Salvatore LoScalzo died at the age of 88.